souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week3/README.md

 2. In2reg:- Where the input is in pin and output is register d pin.
 3. Reg2out:- Where the input is register q pin and the output is out pin
-4. In2out:- Where the the input is in pin and output is out pin Clock Gating:- Sometimes the clk does not always go into buffer .
+4. In2out:- Where the the input is in pin and output is out pin 5.Clock Gating:- Sometimes the clk does not always go into buffer .
 With some logic it goes into the register.
 So the power is reduce rapidly.
-Recovery and removal:- Sometimes there are some async pin in the register so there are is a valid timing path get created.
+6.Recovery and removal:- Sometimes there are some async pin in the register so there are is a valid timing path get created.
-Data to data:- it gots from clk to async comb logic Latch(borrow/given):-flop to latch or vise versa.
+7.Data to data:- it gots from clk to async comb logic 8.Latch(borrow/given):-flop to latch or vise versa.
 ### Slew/Transition Analysis:-
 1. Data:- We check the data path and measure the max and min.
 2. Clk:-Here we can also do the same for the clk.